 TGax Editor: Please ignore the changes below as this CID is deferred (#CID 20400):

 A TWT scheduling AP that sets the TWT Setup Command subfield to Alternate TWT shall indicate the TBTT at which the periodic broadcast TWT parameter set will be modified by setting the Broadcast TWT Persistence subfield to indicate the number of TBTTs that remain until the broadcast TWT schedule is modified.
 The broadcast TWT schedule will be modified at the next TBTT, which follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence subfield for that broadcast TWT schedule equal to 0.
 The AP shall include in the broadcast TWT element the future broadcast TWT parameter set that will take effect at that TBTT.
-The future broadcast TWT parameter set shall have the same values in the TWT Setup Command and Broadcast TWT ID subfields as the current broadcast TWT parameter set that is being modified and switch the TWT Setup Command subfield from Alternate TWT to Accept TWT at that TBTT.
+The future broadcast TWT parameter set shall have the same values in the TWT Setup Command and Broadcast TWT ID subfields as the current broadcast TWT parameter set that is being modified.
 The future broadcast TWT parameter set shall be in a Broadcast TWT Parameter Set field that is located after the Broadcast TWT Parameter Set field that contains the current broadcast TWT parameter set.
+The AP shall remove the current broadcast TWT parameter set from the TWT element and shall switch the TWT Setup Command subfield of the future broadcast TWT parameter set from Alternate TWT to Accept TWT at the TBTT that follows the TBTT at which the Broadcast TWT Persistence subfield of that broadcast TWT parameter set reaches 0.(#20400)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID ED):

-A TWT scheduling AP should indicate Alternate TWT or Reject TWT in the TWT Command Setup field of the broadcast TWT element for as many TBTTs as needed to exceed the longest interval any STA is expected to not receive Beacon frames either when the TWT parameters of a periodic TWT will change, or when the periodic TWT specified by that TWT parameter set will be terminated.
+A TWT scheduling AP should indicate Alternate TWT or Reject TWT in the TWT Setup(#ED) Command Setup field of the broadcast TWT element for as many TBTTs as needed to exceed the longest interval any STA is expected to not receive Beacon frames either when the TWT parameters of a periodic TWT will change, or when the periodic TWT specified by that TWT parameter set will be terminated.

 The TWT scheduling AP shall set the Trigger field to 1 to indicate a trigger-enabled TWT.
 Otherwise, it shall set the Trigger field to 0 (i.e., the TWT is not a trigger-enabled TWT).
 The AP is not expected to schedule for transmission Trigger frames during a non-trigger-enabled TWT SP and is expected to schedule Trigger frames during a trigger-enabled TWT SP as described below.